threefoldtech/info_grid/src/documentation/dashboard/wallet_connector.md

 ## Introduction

-To interact with TFChain, users can connect their TFChain wallet to the wallet connector available on the the ThreeFold Dashboard.
+To interact with TFChain, users can connect their TFChain wallet to the wallet connector available on the ThreeFold Dashboard.

 You can create a new wallet or import an existing wallet.